alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ~~~

 In this structure, "server_1" and "server_2" are separate service providers.
 The
+sub-member "ciphersuite" corresponds to the choice of VOPRF ciphersuite made by
-sub-members "1.0", "1.1" of "server_1" correspond to the versions of commitments
+the server.
+The sub-members "1.0", "1.1" of "server_1" correspond to the
-available to the client.
-Increasing version numbers should correspond to newer
+versions of commitments available to the client.
+Increasing version numbers
+should correspond to newer keys.
+Each commitment should be a valid encoding of a
+point corresponding to the group in the VOPRF ciphersuite specified in
+"ciphersuite".

-keys.
-If "server_2" wants to upload a new commitment with version tag "1.1", it
+If "server_2" wants to upload a new commitment with version tag "1.1", it runs
-runs the key initialisation procedure from above and adds a new sub-member "1.1"
+the key initialisation procedure from above and adds a new sub-member "1.1" with
-with the value set to the value of the output obj.
-The "server_2" member should
+the value set to the value of the output obj.
+The "server_2" member should now
-now take the form below.
+take the form below.

 ~~~
 {
   ...
   "server_2": {
+    "ciphersuite": ...,
     "1.0": {
       "Y": ...,
       "expiry": ...